mosaicnetworks/evm-lite/README.md

 # EVM-LITE
-## Ethereum with changeable consensus.
+## Ethereum with interchangeable consensus.

-We took the [Go-Ethereum](https://github.com/ethereum/go-ethereum) implementation (Geth) and stripped out the EVM and Trie components to create a modular version with interchangeable consensus.
+We took the [Go-Ethereum](https://github.com/ethereum/go-ethereum) implementation (Geth) and extracted the EVM and Trie components to create a modular version with interchangeable consensus.

 ## ARCHITECTURE